zenchain-protocol/forta-network-starter-kits-bots/unverified-contract-py/README.md

   npm run file
   ```

-### Running with Docker
+### Running with Docker Compose

-Alternatively, you can run the application using Docker.
-Make sure you have Docker installed on your machine.
+Alternatively, you can run the application using Docker Compose.
+Make sure you have Docker Compose installed on your machine.

 1. **Build the Docker image**:

     ```sh
-    docker build -t unverified-contract-creation .
+    docker-compose build --build-arg INSTALL_DEV=true --build-arg NODE_ENV=development
     ```

 2. **Run the Docker container**:

     ```sh
-    docker run -d unverified-contract-creation
+    docker-compose up
     ```

 ### Testing